Aguacatán: Geography

 Aguacatán is set in a mountainous area.
 From the central market, a walk of six blocks will put you in farmland.

 Aguacatán was served primarily by dirt roads cutting through the mountains.
 The dirt road suffered from erosion, potholes and landslides.
 The paving of the roads to Huehuetenango and Sacapulas and Nebaj was completed in 2006.
 It now links Aguacatán to the Pan American Highway (near Huehuetenango), and to markets and opportunities for economic growth.

 The Nacimiento del Rio San Juan is a natural spring where water pours up out of a small pool.
 The pool is surrounded by pipes that tap into the water supply.
 Irrigation from the spring explains the prolific agriculture in the area.
 The Nacimiento has a park with benches and a two-story observation area.

 Demographics

 Aguacatán is the only municipality in the world in which Awakateko is the native language.
 In outlying areas, even just a walk uphill to Aldea San Miguel or up the mountain road to Chex, the native language is Kʼicheʼ.
 Awakateko is spoken in some other aldeas, including Llano Coyote, near Rio San Juan.
-Awakateko and Kʼicheʼe' are both Mayan languages.
+Awakateko and Kʼicheʼ are both Mayan languages.
 Other languages spoken in the municipality are Mam and Chalchitek.
 Spanish is also spoken by most residents.

 Principal religions are Roman Catholic and Evangelicalism.